Nude wedding: Growth of the nude wedding

 The first publicized nude wedding took place at the Garden of Eden at the 1934 World's Fair in Chicago.

 There has been an increase in nude weddings with the growth of nude recreational practices.
 According to the American Association for Nude Recreation (AANR), founded in 1931, nude recreation grew 75 percent during the 1990s.
 Today, the AANR estimates it has grown to be a 440 million dollar industry, from $120 million in 1992.

 Traditional elements

 Nude weddings can include traditional flowers, veils and accessories, music, and food.
 An official conducts the ceremony and legal requirements are as for any other wedding.

 World's largest nude wedding

 The largest nude wedding took place 2003 in Jamaica with 29 couples married at the same time.
 The wedding was at Hedonism III in Runaway Bay, Jamaica on Valentine's Day.
-Couples included a Russian, a Canadian, and an American Indian from the Crow tribe.
 The ceremony was conducted by Rev. Frank Cervasio of the Universal Life Church in Florida.

 Participants were required to stay a minimum of 4 days, and arrive on February 12, two days before the marriage ceremony.